maxmmitchell/mbta-subway-sim/README.md

 - - `/sim_in_full/`: same as `/sim_in_default/`, except contains a full-size model instead of a scale one.
 - `/out_add_ex/`: example of adding a station.
 - `/out_sub_ex/`: example of subtracting a station.
+- `/out_add_ex_full/`: example of adding a station, with the full-size model.
+- `/out_sub_ex_full/`: example of subtracting a station, with the full-size model.

 ## How was `MBTA Subway Sim` made?
 `MBTA Subway Sim` was created by Max Mitchell for his Master's project at Tufts University across the 2023-2024 school year.
 It has two parts; the model, and the simulation.
 The model is a genetic model representing a full set a rides on a given day, inferring routes based on historical ridership traffic data available on the MBTA's open data portal. the simulation expands on this model, taking as an input a change to the subway structure, and simulating the impact on ridership for current riders.

-## Future Work Ideas TODO EDIT THIS
+## Future Work TODO EDIT THIS
-- Interactive Mode
-- Improving the model/simulation, lots of tuning to be done.
-- Manifest documents in out directories describing line changes
+`MBTA Subway Sim` has many exciting avenues remaining for future development and work.
+Please review my full write-up's Future Work section for more details.
+1. Improving the Model/Simulation
-- Allow for outages/subtraction to be only for a set time range (e.g., AM_PEAK only, or PM-MIDNIGHT, etc.)
+2. Allow for outages/subtraction to be only for a set time range (e.g., AM_PEAK only, or PM-MIDNIGHT, etc.)
-- Add new stops to MBTA_Rail_Stops.csv to log their lat/lon NEED THIS FOR ITERATIVE WORK WITH ADDING STOPS
+3. give more riders opportunity to change at time of stop addition/subtraction based on slowdowns from new stop

 ## Gratitude
 Special thanks to Richard Townsend, my advisor.
 Liping Liu and Shan Jiang, for providing advice in a field which was new to me.